Visualize wind data

 Publish a tileset

-At this point you have uploaded a source, created an empty tileset, and provided a recipe to be used for processing the source to this tileset.
+At this point, you have uploaded a source, created an empty tileset and provided a recipe to process the source for this tileset.
 Now you can start processing your tileset by publishing it.

 Get your tileset's job information